 From the time a patient walks through the door, and throughout their entire stay, families can expect to be kept up-to-date on their child’s care.

 Emergency Room or Urgent Care?

 When you or a family member is sick or injured, the decision of where to go for care is an important one that, in many cases, must be made quickly.
 In the case of a clear medical emergency, please call 911.
-In other instances, it may be difficult to know when to come to the Emergency Department or when to visit one of UNC Health Care’s Urgent Care clinics.
+In other instances, it may be difficult to know when to come to the Emergency Department or when to visit UNC Health Care’s Urgent Care clinic.

 While each case will be different, you should come to the Emergency Department if you are experiencing:

 - Allergic reactions to food or insect bites

 - Severe bleeding